Skip to main content

 Communication and hearing

-They’ll make random babbling sounds.
+Your baby will make random babbling sounds.

 Social and emotional

-Problem solving, learning and understanding
+Problem-solving, learning and understanding

-Your baby will bang and shake toys.
+• bang and shake toys

 By 8 months

-Your baby will be able to get themselves into a sitting position.
+Your baby will be able to:

-Your baby will be able to grasp a small object between their thumb and the side of their index finger.
+• grasp a small object between their thumb and the side of their index finger

 Communication and hearing